 In 1825 fifty convicts were taken to Maria Island by English soldiers.
 They built a little settlement called Darlington, where they would be imprisoned and sentenced with hard labour in agriculture.

-Today it is a national park and historic area, with the Darlington Probation Station being one of 11 convict sites making up one of Tasmania’s UNESCO World Heritage Sites, including Port Arthur.
+Today it is a historic area, with the Darlington Probation Station being one of 11 convict era sites making up one of Tasmania’s UNESCO World Heritage Sites, including Port Arthur.

 Is Maria Island Worth Visiting?